krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - __Dedicated host__ is physical servers dedicated for your use, so you get the actual hardware dedicated for you.
 There's no sharing going on there.
 - __savings plans__ where you can commit to a certain amount of usage for various compute services.
 You have a one or three-year commitment.

+### Savings Plan
+With Compute Savings Plan, you can get a significant discount (up to 66%) on any compute services such as EC2, Lambda, and Fargate Containers.

+So, the compute savings plan applies to both server-based and serverless computing.
+Reservation applies only to EC2 instances and does not cover serverless usage.

 ### Amazon EC2

 Reserved instances: